Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-06-23-breaking-barriers.md

 Each stat is represented by an icon and a color. <span style="color:salmon">Brutality</span> is red, <span style="color:plum">Tactics</span> is purple and <span style="color:palegreen">Survival</span> is green.

-Even though each stat has an icon associated to it, sometimes only the color is used, and thus, to ensure maximum readability for everyone, we added an option to freely change their colors.
+Even though each stat has an icon associated with it, sometimes only the color is used, and thus, to ensure maximum readability for everyone, we added an option to freely change their colors.

 We had to add a new option widget that lets the player choose a color.
 Option widgets are elements that the player can interact with to change a value.
 They exist in multiple forms: checkbox, radio buttons, list, or even slider.
 The color widget is new to this update and was used in every place where the player needs to personalize a color.